Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 <br /><br />
-### 4.4 Fuzzy Sharding
+### 4.4 Efficient Proposals

 When more than one node could successfully propose blocks as in block DAG, you could run into problems of block efficiency.

-First, there could simply be too many blocks if there were no rate-limiting mechanisms in place.
+The first driver of wasted blocks is that there could simply be too many blocks if no rate-limiting mechanisms are in place.
 Classic blockchain projects like Bitcoin and Ethereum relies on Proof of Work (PoW) as a way to rate-limit block generation, but Taraxa uses a Proof of Stake (PoS) and we believe that the sheer amount of energy expended by PoW is not sustainable or socially responsible – we’d need a non-energy destroying method of limiting block generation rates.

+Taraxa developed an algorithm that drives Efficient Proposals by leveraging Verifiable Random Function (VRF) and Verifiable Delay Function (VDF).
+VRF was first proposed by Micali et al. [XXXXX].
+It is a pseudo-random function which provides a proof of the outputs' correctness.
+VRFs also have the added property that the output is indistinguishable from a uniform function given an unpredictable input.
+VDF is a function that is meant to take a prescribed amount of time to compute, is highly resistant to parallel computations (i.e., avoids the hardware arms race of PoW), and whose output is extremely fast to verify.
+Taraxa makes use of a VDF first described by Wesolowski [YYYYY].

+<br /><br />
+### 4.5 Fuzzy Sharding

-Second, transactions contained within different blocks could overlap with one another, causing redundancy and waste.
+The second driver of wasted blocks is that transactions contained within different blocks could overlap with one another, causing redundancy.
 The most basic strategy to control this is to require that when a block is proposed, it contains none of the transactions included in the tips (parents) it is referencing.
 The proposer further has no financial incentive to reference older transactions in non-tip blocks as its block would likely either be rejected as malicious, or that these redundant transactions will be pruned during execution and proposer would have received nothing for its efforts.
 But this basic approach is often not enough if transactions begin to flood the network.

+To address the proposal

 Taraxa implements an algorithm called Fuzzy Sharding which uses cryptographic sortition to efficiently limit block generation as well as define transactional jurisdiction to minimize transaction overlaps.